KaneCheshire/xcresultviewer/README.md

 # `xcresultviewer`
-A simple command line utility to convert `.xcresults` to a web page to understand what failed or how to optimize parallel UI tests.
+A simple command line utility to convert `.xcresult`s to a web page to understand what failed or how to optimize parallel UI tests.

+> NOTE: In previous versions you would run with `./xcresultviewer`, now you run with `./xcrv` which is much easier to type.

 ## Overview

 When UI tests randomly fail on CI it can be really hard to trace back what happened to cause it.

-`xcresultviewer` takes an `.xcresult` bundle and converts it into a web page so you can see the activities and screenshots and easily follow the flow the app took before the test failed.
+By default, `xcresultviewer` takes an `.xcresult` bundle and converts it into a web page so you can see the activities and screenshots and easily follow the flow the app took before the test failed.

 `xcresultviewer` can also analyze an xcresult bundle to help you optimize your parallel UI tests.